New life in U.S. housing market not evident in big bank results

 (Reuters) - The U.S. housing sector has seen prices, sales and financing applications soar lately as more buyers entered the market for the first time, but those trends were hard to see in big banks' mortgage businesses during the second quarter.

-Four major U.S. lenders reported an average 33 percent drop in second-quarter mortgage banking revenue on Friday, compared with the same quarter of last year.
+Five major U.S. lenders have reported an average 31 percent drop in second-quarter mortgage banking revenue in the past few days, compared with the same quarter of last year.
 An ongoing decline in refinancing activity, higher funding costs, tougher competition and a greater portion of business coming from third parties, who generally deliver lower margins, all contributed to the slide.

 Even so, executives sounded optimistic about the core operation of lending to people who want to buy homes.

-"I wouldn't throw in the towel on the mortgage business," Tim Sloan, chief executive officer of Wells Fargo & Co, the biggest U.S. home lender, said on Friday.
+"We continue to see good growth in residential mortgages," Paul Donofrio, finance chief at Bank of America Corp (BAC.N), said on Tuesday.

+New mortgages were the primary driver of loan growth in its consumer bank last quarter.
+However, mortgage banking revenue fell 26 percent because the bank has been keeping more loans on its balance sheet, which generates income over time, rather than selling them to investors for quick fees.

-Wells's quarterly mortgage banking revenue of $1.4 billion was down 19 percent from the year-ago period.
+At Wells Fargo & Co (WFC.N), the biggest U.S. home lender, its mortgage banking revenue of $1.4 billion was down 19 percent from the year-ago period.
 A variety of factors hurt results, including the sale of a legacy portfolio of risky loans, but Wells saw improved credit quality among borrowers, and strong demand for mortgages to purchase new homes.

-The bank sees "huge opportunities" in growing first and second mortgages, Sloan said.
+The bank sees "huge opportunities" in growing first and second mortgages, Chief Executive Officer Tim Sloan said.

+"I wouldn't throw in the towel on the mortgage business," said Sloan.

-JPMorgan Chase & Co, PNC Financial Services Group Inc and Citigroup Inc also reported mortgage banking revenue declines of 33 to 41 percent last week.
-Bank of America Corp reports results on Tuesday.
+JPMorgan Chase & Co (JPM.N), PNC Financial Services Group Inc (PNC.N), Citigroup Inc (C.N) have also reported mortgage banking revenue declines of 19 percent to 41 percent.

 Starting in 2009, banks began to benefit from a surge in mortgage refinancing, thanks to rock-bottom interest rates and federal programs to help struggling borrowers.
 That activity has been trailing off as rates have started to rise and many borrowers who sought lower rates have already gotten fresh loans.